ismaelsadeeq/ismaelsadeeq.github.io/_books/the_beginning_of_infinity.md

 status: Reading
 ---

-The Reach of Explanations was an interesting read, and one of the key takeaways for me is that explanations are conjectures that have been tested and scrutinised using the scientific method When humanity started explaining phenomena using this approach sprouts the Enlightenment era, which can be envisioned  here https://deep-timeline.oberbrunner.com/

-Closer to Reality is quite an obvious read to me, but still interesting.
+The Beginning of Infinity offers a compelling argument that explanations are conjectures tested through rigorous scrutiny and the scientific method.
+The book's most striking insight is how this approach to knowledge seeking deeper explanations rather than accepting surface observations—sparked the Enlightenment.
+You can visualize this pivotal shift in human progress at https://deep-timeline.oberbrunner.com/.
+Closer to Reality, while covering more familiar ground for me, still provides valuable perspectives worth exploring